thetarnav/solid-devtools/packages/debugger/README.md

 useLocator()
 ```

-Locator will not allow you to highlight hovered components on the page and reveal them in the IDE or the Chrome Extension. _(depending of if the extension panel is open or not)_
+It will not allow you to highlight hovered components on the page and reveal them in the IDE or the Chrome Extension. _(depending of if the extension panel is open or not)_

 #### Locator Options